Debiasing Machine Learning Predictions for Causal Inference Without Additional Ground Truth Data: "One Map, Many Trials" in Satellite-Driven Poverty Analysis: B. Neural Model Details

-The backbone of each model was a ResNet‑50, pre‐trained via unsupervised contrastive learning (MOCO) on the SSL4EO-L dataset, as distributed in the TorchGeo library \cite{stewart2023ssl4eoldatasetsfoundationmodels}.
+The backbone of each model was a ResNet‑50, pre‐trained via unsupervised contrastive learning (MOCO) on the SSL4EO-L dataset, as distributed in the TorchGeo library \citep{stewart2023ssl4eoldatasetsfoundationmodels}.
 The images were rescaled following the same procedure as in the SSL4EO-L paper, with added data augmentation in the form of random horizontal and vertical flips.
 A final dense layer was appended to the ResNet to enable the regression task.

 Training proceeded for up to 33 epochs.
 During the first three epochs, we froze all pretrained weights and trained only the newly added final layer.
 Thereafter, we unfroze the entire network and performed end‑to‑end fine‑tuning with early stopping on the validation set (patience = 5 epochs).
 Optimization used AdamW with weight decay $\left(\ell_2\right.$ regularization coefficient $\left.=1 \times 10^{-4}\right)$, batch size 128 and a cosine learning‐rate schedule with warm restarts; analyses use PyTorch 2.6.
+When training with the Ratledge objective with AdamW, we \emph{set $\lambda_r=0$} to avoid double-counting $\ell_2$ regularization (weight decay already imposes an $\ell_2$ penalty).

 The only hyperparameter tuning that was performed was to find the value $\lambda_b$ used by the Ratledge loss.
-This was achieved using a grid search, the results of which are presented in Figure \ref{fig:ratledge_analysis}.
+This was achieved using a grid search (Figure \ref{fig:ratledge_analysis}).

-The variables $\hat{k}$ and $\hat{m}$ for the LCC correction were calculated on the fold's calibration set, while the values for Tweedie's correction, $\sigma$, and the score function were estimated with the training data.
-For the score function, a Gaussian KDE was fitted using Scott's rule for determining the bandwidth.
+Quantities $\hat{k}$ and $\hat{m}$ for LCC correction were calculated on the fold's calibration set, values for Tweedie's correction ($\sigma$, the score function) were estimated with the training data.
+For scores, a Gaussian KDE was fit using Scott's rule.

 Overall, training models for the five cross-validation folds, comprising one standard MSE-based model and eight Ratledge-loss variants, required approximately nine hours of wall-clock time on a single NVIDIA A100 GPU.